This guide will walk you through all the steps needed to create and launch a successful membership site on Wix.

 Remember that you can click and drag pages in the Site Menu interface to change their arrangement.

 Once you have named and arranged your page, you can click out of the Site Menu interface and begin customizing your site.

 ✅ 3.
 Getting Started with MemberSpace

 In this section, we’ll show you how to get started with MemberSpace and install it on your Wix site.

-Now that you know the Wix basics, we can move to implementing MemberSpace on your site.
-These next sections will walk you through how to set up membership tools to transform your Wix site into a fully-functional membership site.
+Now that you know the Wix basics, we can move to implementing a Wix members area on your site.
+These next sections will walk you through how to set up MemberSpace to transform your Wix site into a fully-functional membership.